thomyphan/rl4mapf/README.md

 python run_training.py
 ```

-The command will create a folder `output\` with named result folders per MARL algorithm.
+The command will create a folder `output/` with named result folders per MARL algorithm.

 ### Test